threkk/prune.js/README.md

 ## Why

-This tools is part of the output of my MSc.
+This tool is part of the output of my MSc.
 Software Engineering at the University of Amsterdam.
 The code is provided as a reference with the intention to verify the results obtained and for future work.
 The paper will be linked as soon as it is published.

 ### Related material

+- [threkk/prune.js-paper](https://github.com/threkk/prune.js-paper): This repository contains the TeX files for the paper of the project.
+- [threkk/prune.js-presentation](https://github.com/threkk/prune.js-presentation): Slides used during the presentation of the project.
 - [threkk/prune.js-material](https://github.com/threkk/prune.js-material):
   Repository with the material used in the examples in the paper.
 - [threkk/dead-code-example](https://github.com/threkk/dead-code-example):